awsdocs/aws-doc-sdk-examples/README.md

 ![[]](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue)

 # AWS SDK Code Examples
-This repository contains code examples that demonstrate how to use the [AWSK SDK's](https://aws.amazon.com/developer/tools/) to interact with [AWS services](https://aws.amazon.com/products).
+This repository contains code examples that demonstrate how to use the [AWSK SDKs](https://aws.amazon.com/developer/tools/) to interact with [AWS services](https://aws.amazon.com/products).

 Many examples are injected into the [AWS Documentation](https://docs.aws.amazon.com).

 ## How this repository is organized
-Code examples for each language's SDK can be found within the following sub-directories:
+Code examples for each language's SDK can be found within the following subdirectories:

 | SDK        | folder                                | SDK version | SDK status  |
 |------------|---------------------------------------|-------------|-------------|